Let’s talk about the types of blogging mistakes that one should avoid increasing the productivity of your blog.

 The humble pies: Not promoting blog content

-Are you modest?
-Are you humble?
-Good, these are all great traits to have in your personality.
+Good, these are all excellent traits to have in your personality.
 However, these great qualities are only meant for you, not for your content.

 While we hope that this is true, the reality is that even great content could use some marketing.

 Moral: Be humble, but only after you’ve told a hundred people about your latest blog post!

-In this article, we discussed 8 Types of Blogging mistakes to avoid.
+In this article, we discussed the types of Blogging mistakes to avoid.
 To sum it all up, there are many mistakes that content and digital marketing professionals commit while blogging.